davidbowland/form-submit/README.md

 * `formSubmit.validation.formatTimestamp(<value>, [format])`
    ex: `formSubmit.validation.formatTimestamp('01/01/2001 08:00:00.000000')` or `formSubmit.validation.formatTimestamp('01/01/2001', 'mm/dd/yyyy')`
    * Returns the value formatted to pass `isTimestamp`
-   Placeholders in the format string, when provided (default: `mm/dd/yyyy HH:MM:SS.MS`), are replaced by digits in the value until either is exhausted.
-See `isTimestamp` for a list of valid placeholders.
+   * Placeholders in the format string, when provided (default: `mm/dd/yyyy HH:MM:SS.MS`), are replaced by digits in the value until either is exhausted
+   * See `isTimestamp` for a list of valid placeholders

 * `formSubmit.validation.formatDate(<value>, [format])`
    ex: `formSubmit.validation.formatDate('01/01/2001')` or `formSubmit.validation.formatDate('1/1/01', 'm/d/yy')`
    * Returns the value formatted to pass `isDate`
-   Placeholders in the format string, when provided (default: `mm/dd/yyyy`), are replaced by digits in the value until either is exhausted.
-See `isTimestamp` for a list of valid placeholders.
+   * Placeholders in the format string, when provided (default: `mm/dd/yyyy`), are replaced by digits in the value until either is exhausted
+   * See `isTimestamp` for a list of valid placeholders

 * `formSubmit.validation.formatTime(<value>, [format])`
    ex: `formSubmit.validation.formatTime('08:20')` or `formSubmit.validation.formatTime('8:20', 'H:MM')`
    * Returns the value formatted to pass `isTime`
-   Placeholders in the format string, when provided (default: `HH24:MM`), are replaced by digits in the value until either is exhausted.
-See `isTimestamp` for a list of valid placeholders.
+   * Placeholders in the format string, when provided (default: `HH24:MM`), are replaced by digits in the value until either is exhausted
+   * See `isTimestamp` for a list of valid placeholders